prd-khoa-luu/arizona-stay/README.md

 ### Grocery stores
 * Lee Lee International Market: Asian groceries/food
 * AZ International Marketplace: Asian groceries/food
 * Walmart: everything!
-(You should book via the app instead of buying directly to save time and money on unnecessary trips)
+(You may want to book via the app instead of buying directly to save time and money on unnecessary trips)
 * Albertson
 * Walgreens